 Self cleaning in-line filters for processing liquid chocolate

 The Self-Cleaning Russell Eco Filter® is an integral part of the liquid chocolate manufacturing process, providing the essential control measures needed to remove contamination and safeguard the quality of your liquid chocolate.
-Whether you are producing cocoa liquor, cocoa butter or manufacturing and processing liquid chocolate, installing the Russell Eco Filter® within your process will provide you with a high performance filtration solution you can rely on.
+Whether you are producing cocoa liquor, cocoa butter or manufacturing and processing liquid chocolate, installing the high performance Russell Eco Filter® within your process will provide you with a high temperature filtration solution you can rely on.

 Contact Us to speak to a representative about how we can help you with your liquid chocolate screening needs.

 The Self-Cleaning Russell Eco Filter – protecting your liquid chocolate from contamination

 This low maintenance, high performance filter is used by many of the top chocolate manufacturers and processors across the world and is ideal for filtering virgin chocolate after conching or during tanker loading or unloading as well as filtering reclaimed chocolate after enrobing.

 Safeguard the quality of your liquid products by removing contamination from your liquid chocolate

 Self-cleaning design minimizes product wastage, maximizing your productivity

 Maximize productivity with tool-free disassembly, reducing operator involvement and production downtime